vaibhav-k/GoAPIs/README.md

 # GoAPIs
-Some APIs I made with Go as part of my internship at Optimus Information.
+Some APIs I made with Golang as part of my internship at Optimus Information.

 This repo has 2 APIs: